How to Change Home Care Providers

 Chat with our team today.

 Although you have the right to make changes at any time, your existing provider can impose some limitations on your transfer of care.
-For example, they might require a notice period, meaning you have to give them advance written notice of your intention to switch to a new Home Care Package provider.
+For example, they might require a notice period, meaning you have to give them advance written notice of your intention to switch to a new home care provider.
 The notice period is usually 14 days, but it could be as long as four weeks.

 Your current provider might also charge an exit fee, which is a flat charge covering administrative costs associated with terminating your contract.
-However, this fee can only be deducted from your unspent Home Care Package funds.
+However, this fee can only be deducted from your unspent government funding.
 They can’t require you to pay an additional exit fee out-of-pocket.
-Whether to charge an exit fee is at the discretion of the provider—The CareSide, for example, never charges exit fees.

-What is the process for changing Home Care Package providers?
+What is the process for changing home care providers?

 Step 1: Search for a new provider

-It’s best to complete this step first to avoid any gap in care between the time your care between the end of your current provider’s services and the start of your new home care agreement.
+It’s best to complete this step first to avoid any gap in care between the end of your current provider’s services and the start of your new home care agreement.

 Step 2: Contact top candidates

-Next, call every company on your list (or meet in person) and talk with them about your needs.
+Next, call every company on your list (or meet in person) and discuss your needs with them.

-Ask each home care provider questions about their costs, administrative and management fees, the quality and training of their caregivers, and their process for handling concerns.
-If you have specific requirements, such as caregivers of a certain gender or cultural background, also discuss these with your potential providers.
+Ask lots of questions about their costs, administrative and management fees, the quality and training of their caregivers, and their process for handling concerns.
+If you have specific requirements, such as caregivers of a certain gender or cultural background, be sure to address those, as well.

-After you’ve spoken with all the providers on your list, decide which one is the right fit for your unique needs.
+After you’ve connected with all the providers on your list, decide which one is the right fit for your unique needs.

 Step 3: Reactivate your referral code